-Normally, the best suppliers are those you’re in touch with them in the initial process of purchasing.
-Some buyers often send their request to the 1st supplier asking for a price, then will still again send to three and more.
-The process is just like below picture:
+Typically, the best suppliers are those with whom you’re in touch during the initial purchasing process.
+Some buyers often send their request to the first supplier, asking for a price, and then send it to three or more suppliers again.
+The process is just like the picture below:

-However, this is making many suppliers working for you for only one order, they spend a lot of time making plan and calculate the cost, finally, you make the decision to buy from only one from them.
-They’re not machine, they’re human, good supplier number are in very limited quantity, on your first time purchasing, you wasted a huge quantity, finally, you’ll have no suppliers.
+However, this means that many suppliers work for you on only one order; they spend a lot of time creating a plan and calculating the cost, only to have you make the decision to buy from only one of them.
+They’re not machines, they’re human.
+Good supplier numbers are in minimal quantity.
+On your first time purchasing, you wasted a considerable amount.
+Finally, you’ll have no suppliers.

 2, Not bargain price

 Mostly suppliers would give the rock-bottom price when a new customer asking for a quotation, they know the competition, if the price can do, great, let’s close the deal!
-However, sometimes, price could be on high level, that’s most buyers would directly stop to talk with the supplier any more.
-High price could be on a higher quality standard, as different company are targeting their product to different market.
+However, sometimes the cost can be extremely high, so most buyers would stop communicating with the supplier altogether.
+A high price could be due to a higher quality standard, as different companies target their products to various markets.
 Why not ask and continue?
-Bargain a price you can accept, if you’re looking for other suppliers, you will spend more time.
+Bargain for a price you can accept.
+If you’re looking for other suppliers, you will spend more time.

-If business exist, then middleman exist; producers, traders, distributors are a whole unit.
-If all end buyers only buy from the end producers, then most of time you’re waiting, because they don’t have so many hands and time to manage all buyers.
-Traders are important role balancing the production between factories, between quality and prices, if you get prices from factories directly, normally will get very high or very low prices, but from a trader, it’s balanced, they’ll remove the high price and also will stop the lowest prices, its easy to think that the highest price you won’t accept and the lowest prices are bad in quality.
-They would send orders to those factories idle to facilitate earlier delivery so you can sell it in due time.
-If you’re waiting the busiest factory to make your goods, maybe to the next year, goods won’t be sent out.
+If businesses exist, then middlemen exist; producers, traders, and distributors are a whole unit.
+If all end buyers only buy from the end producers, then most of the time, you’re waiting, because they don’t have the manpower or time to manage all buyers.
+Traders are important role balancing the production between factories, between quality and prices, if you get prices from factories directly, usually will get very high or very low prices, but from a trader, it’s balanced, they’ll remove the high price.
+Additionally, they will stop at the lowest prices; it's easy to think that the highest price you won’t accept is of bad quality.
+They would send orders to those idle factories to facilitate earlier delivery, so you can sell it in due time.
+If you’re waiting for the busiest factory to produce your goods, possibly until next year, your goods may not be sent out.

 No comments: